djhenderson/EaseXML3/docs/README.rst

 - `_prettyPrint` : a boolean indicating whether the XML output should be human-readable (tags indented, ..) or not.
 - Nodes ordering options (when order cares for XML parsers ?)
-By default, EaseXML uses the alphabetical order, you can override this
+By default, EaseXML3 uses the alphabetical order, you can override this
   behavior:

   * `_attrsOrder`: usefull if you want to order an XMLObject Attributes list, e.g, ``_attrsOrder = [ 'opt1', 'attr2']``